-My Brothers in Puerto Rico Need Your Help
+My Brothers in Papua New Guinea Need Your Help

 I ask you to be generous.
 Please donate to help our Capuchin missionaries and the people they serve.